Verma-Lab/meds-biobank/docs/ontologies.md

 - concept: OMOP concept table
 - concept_ancestor: OMOP concept ancestor table
 - qualifications (optional): map of codes to qualifiers

-## Ontology Fields

-- codes: list of all concept codes
-- etypes: list of all used OMOP table types (event_types)
-- mtypes: list of all measurement types used for decile binning
-- deciles: list of all decile bins used (d0, d1, ...)
-- special codes: dict mapping special concept name to id
-- code_to_etype: maps code to event type
-- code_to_mtype: maps code to measurement type
-- code_to_name: maps code to name
-- code_to_qualifiers: maps code to qualifiers
-- code_to_parents: maps code to immediate ancestor codes
-- mtype_to_decile_ranges: maps measurement type and decile bin d0-10 to min/max
-- mtype_to_unit: maps measurement type to unit
-- rollup_map: maps unregistered codes to registered parent codes where possible

 ## Example